WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 2. https://nixos.org/
 3. https://github.com/nixos/nixpkgs

+## Research Data Workflow Processing - Research Data Engineering

+This project would suit a candidate who was interested in data engineering, Extract, Transform, and Load (ETL) and enjoys streamlining complex processes.

+WEHI is currently developing its Research Data Management requirements and is evaluating products and tools for a hybrid Research Data Management ecosystem.
+The candidate will develop an understanding of data flow from either a WEHI scientific instrument or from other organisations and determine how data and metadata should be stored to support FAIR data practices.
+The key output of the project is a test framework for evaluating the suitability of third party or in-house tools to support complex RDM requirements.

+The candidate will:
+- review data movement and metadata systems like MyTardis, RClone, Mediaflux and other object storage technology,
+- setup and test these systems and benchmark their speed, maintainability and extensibility,
+- recommend a system that fulfills current needs and could handle future needs, and if there is time that can also integrate with the RDM ecosystem,
+- potentially extend the chosen system functionality across command-line, GUI, APIs and web by working closely with researchers and the IT research system administrator.

+Skills required:
+- Experience with or ability to quickly learn web technologies, software versioning, databases and Linux command-line
+- Ability to learn high-level complex concepts quickly
+- Ability to work independently
+- Ability to handle an ambiguous and constantly changing environment

 # Image Processing Portal set of projects

 Advanced microscopes are now capable of producing very large (terabyte scale) datasets in a single imaging session.
 Migrating, processing, quantifying and visualising these large datasets is a major bottleneck for traditional wet-lab biologists.
 This project will help create tools to unlock scientific breakthroughs in the fields of developmental biology, cell biology and human disease and infection, by unlocking high performance compute resources and new technologies to an untrained and naïve user audience.